MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users.Actions/Set-MgUserLicense.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-ADDLICENSES <IMicrosoftGraphAssignedLicense\[]>: .
+ADDLICENSES <IMicrosoftGraphAssignedLicense[]>: .
   - `[DisabledPlans <String[]>]`: A collection of the unique identifiers for plans that have been disabled.
   - `[SkuId <String>]`: The unique identifier for the SKU.

-BODYPARAMETER `<IPathsBfhtneUsersUserIdMicrosoftGraphAssignlicensePostRequestbodyContentApplicationJsonSchema>`: .
+BODYPARAMETER <IComponents103UmuuRequestbodiesAssignlicenserequestbodyContentApplicationJsonSchema>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AddLicenses <IMicrosoftGraphAssignedLicense[]>]`:
     - `[DisabledPlans <String[]>]`: A collection of the unique identifiers for plans that have been disabled.
     - `[SkuId <String>]`: The unique identifier for the SKU.
   - `[RemoveLicenses <String[]>]`:

-INPUTOBJECT `<IUsersActionsIdentity>`: Identity Parameter
+INPUTOBJECT <IUsersActionsIdentity>: Identity Parameter
   - `[AccessReviewInstanceId <String>]`: key: id of accessReviewInstance
   - `[AccessReviewStageId <String>]`: key: id of accessReviewStage
   - `[AppLogCollectionRequestId <String>]`: key: id of appLogCollectionRequest